 Communication to the college community and beyond about globalization and its effects.

-The Global Learning Committee (GLC) encourages you to engage in informal consultation and discussion with us, your department chair, and your dean after reading this and before submitting a formal proposal.
+The Global Learning Committee (GLC) ask you to engage in informal consultation and discussion with us, your department chair, and your dean after reading this and before submitting a formal proposal.
+Proposals require the approval of your department chair, dean and the Vice President of Instruction and Student Services for your trip to occur.
 We are here to help you design a program that will ensure the safety and health of students, employees, and community members by aligning your work with the priorities of the college and complying with applicable institutional laws and regulations.

 We look forward to working with you!